gmjjatin/dailyobjects-part1/README.md

 #TLDR

-Its assignment project asked to be completed for DailyObjects for job.
+Its MEAN Stack (angular) based project to create customer portal for DailyObjects.

-It uses html ,css.
+It uses html ,css, javascript.

 ## Development server